 Parents of newborn baby, especially first-time parents or those who are interested in trying a baby bed created by America's top pediatrician, Dr. Harvey Karp, should try the SNOO bassinet.
 Those who are open-minded in creating sleep habits using a modern technology app will like the SNOO’s interactive qualities.
 Also, new parents who are sensitive to sleep deprivation may be especially interested in this bassinet.

-It is available for purchase through Amazon.com.
+It is available for purchase through Amazon.com or directly from Happiest Baby.

 While writing this SNOO bassinet review, we were fascinated by the claims of this product.
 A bassinet that automatically shushes and jiggles a fussy baby back to sleep seems like an invention from the future.
 Thinking back to the days when our children were infants, we can could imagine relying on this bassinet enhance the sleep of both baby and parents.